syorn96/Lucky-Duck/README.md

 ### MVP Goals
 * Create 20-30 original cards from duck memes.
 * Create turns for Player 1 and Player 2.
-* Render a start game screen (1) with game title, start button, how to play button, deck gallery button and restart buton.
+* Render game screen (1) with game title, start button, how to play button, deck gallery button and restart buton.
 * Render game screen (2) displaying the deck of cards in the center of screen and 3 cards each on left and right hand side of screen (player1 and player2).
-* Render another game screen (3) for comparing cards and results.
+* Render game screen (3) for comparing cards/results.
+* Render game screen (4) for results and fortunes.

 ### Stretch Goals
 * Animations for clicks.
 * Each card will display their artwork when clicked.
 * Render a game screen (4) that displays a fortune for the winning player.
-* Create all 44 Tarot Cards from stratch.
+* Create all 44 Tarot Cards.
-* Create a vs computer game mode.
+* Create a VS computer game mode.
+* Create a button for audio to play on start of game.

 ### Potential Roadblocks
 * Not able to create all Tarot cards?
-* Smooth animation between user interface.
+* Smooth animation between user and interface.

 ### DISCLAIMER:
 *** All the cards were made using the PicsArt App.
 I do not own these pictures.
 Source links can be found in my array.js file. ***